Overview

 Call to action

 Our findings challenge the conventional wisdom that TD learning is the sole effective method for experience stitching.
 As shown by our experiments, even a couple of boxes in the Quarters task can cause TD methods to fail.
 We encourage readers to explore the code linked above to experiment with the benchmark and propose new methods that can mitigate this problem!
-Also, feel free to get in touch with the authors for collaboration or questions.
+Also, feel free to get in touch with us for collaboration or questions!

 BibTeX